Wiener Werkstätte: Expansion and End

 The founding of textile and fashion divisions in 1909 and 1910 brought a further shift in the Wiener Werkstätte's emphasis.
 After a close brush with bankruptcy in 1913, Wärndorfer left for America and the following year Otto Primavesi, a banker from Moravia, took over as chief financier and patron.

 During and immediately following the First World War the Wiener Werkstatte was influenced by a new generation of artists and craftsmen, especially Dagobert Peche, who became creative director in 1915, and the director of the Zürich branch in 1917.
 Peche's playfully theatrical aesthetic reimagined decorative motifs of the Baroque and Rococo in a modern way.

 After the war, material shortages encouraged experimentation with cheaper, less durable materials such as wood, ceramics and papier-mâché.
 One of the ceramics contributors was Walter Bosse.

 At the beginning of the 1920s, Philipp Hausler attempted to eliminate the "bad habits" and "extravagances" which devoured so much money by broadening the workshop's base.
 The WW artists, however, insisted upon their accustomed exclusivity, and Hausler left in 1925."
+The shift in clientele that occurred after the commission of Stoclet Palace brought the Wiener Werkstätte away from the original hopes of creating accessible pieces of art.
+The creation of these houses with minimal financial restraint created an elite clientele that funded the WW for the rest of its history.

 Attempts to expand the workshop's scope—adding such items as wallpaper to its limited program of industrial licenses, and establishing branches in Berlin, New York and Zurich—were not particularly successful.
 The Werkstätte's financial situation grew desperate due to the effects of the war and the onset of the worldwide Depression in 1929.
 In the 1932 it was compelled to declare bankruptcy and closed.